GeorgeMalandris/Coding-Lab-CB11/README.md

 # Coding-Lab-CB11
 Coding Lab Projects

-This is a repository with projects developed during the Coding Bootcamp CB11
+This is a repository with projects developed during the CB11 Coding Bootcamp, C# Stream – PeopleCert Education.